 - 1. Shoes must be worn at all times. - 2.
-Underwear will be covered and excessive skin will not be shown during normal activities such as walking, sitting, and going up or down stairs. - 3.
-Clothing will not contain wording or graphics that advertise or promote illegal activities, are sexually explicit, or that contain obscenity or profanity. - 4.
-Wearing of items that have been associated with gang activity (regardless of color) will not be tolerated.
+All underwear and undergarments will not be visible.
+Undergarments must be covered when sitting, standing, or bending. (visible waistbands and visible straps are allowed) - 3.
+Clothing will not contain wording or graphics that advertise or promote illegal activities, are sexually explicit, or that contain obscenity or profanity.